uboot/CarND-Behavioral-Cloning-P3/writeup.md

 #### 3. Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
+To capture good driving behavior, I first recorded several laps on track one in each direction using center lane driving.
 Here is an example image of center lane driving:

 ![alt text][image1]